Considering Breast Augmentation

 - Breast Implant Illness (BII): Some individuals report symptoms such as joint and muscle pain, fatigue, memory issues, migraines, and skin problems, which they attribute to breast implants.
 While ongoing research is being conducted, it is important to be aware of this potential concern.

-Regular follow-up appointments with Dr. Mistry after surgery are essential, and it’s important to promptly report any unusual symptoms or concerns to minimise the risk of complications that may require further surgical intervention.
+Regular follow-up appointments with Dr Mistry after surgery are essential, and it’s important to promptly report any unusual symptoms or concerns to minimise the risk of complications that may require further surgical intervention.

 After Surgery Recovery

-Dr. Mistry and his team will provide detailed postoperative instructions to ensure a comfortable recovery and optimal results.
+Dr Mistry and his team will provide detailed postoperative instructions to ensure a comfortable recovery and optimal results.
 Here are key aspects of the recovery process:

 - Rest and Recuperation: Plan for rest during the first few days after surgery.
 Arrange for assistance with daily activities.
 Avoid strenuous physical activities, heavy lifting, and exercise for the initial weeks to prevent strain on healing tissues.

 - Pain Management: Some discomfort and soreness are normal after surgery.
-Dr. Mistry will prescribe pain medications to manage any discomfort.
+Dr Mistry will prescribe pain medications to manage any discomfort.
 Follow dosage instructions carefully and consult the medical team before using over-the-counter medications.

 - Compression Garments: You may be instructed to wear a surgical bra or compression garment to support your breasts during the early healing phase.
 This helps minimise swelling and promotes proper healing.